 Fortunately, Dominic, a pup I adopted from a shelter two years early turned out to be a natural-born seizure assistance dog.
 With Dom’s help I fully recovered.

 Once I got better – I told Dom’s story everywhere because that was the only way I could think of to thank him.
 His story is published in the Chicken Soup series (Dog Lover’s Soul and Leap of Faith), it was featured in Animals Wellness magazine, and nominated by the Dog Writers Association of America as a story exemplifying the human animal bond.
 A link to Dom’s story is at the bottom of this page.

-With this new view I wrote the story, The Secret of the Greater Mountain, a story about why your animal friend is in your life, where they came from and why they must leave.
-Though story, my goal is to introduce the concept of a soul connection between animals and humans, and to help both adults and children who are dealing with pet loss.
+With this new view, I wrote the story, The Secret of the Greater Mountain, a story about why your animal friend is in your life, where they came from and why they must leave.
+Though the story, my goal is to introduce the concept of a soul connection between animals and humans and to help both adults and children who are dealing with pet loss.

-My study of energy and natural methods continued, I studied small animal massage,dog grooming and herbs.
+My study of energy and natural methods continued, I studied small animal massage, dog grooming, and herbs.
 I expressed my learning by grooming special needs dogs.
-I’d wash them with my homemade herbal shampoo, groom them gently and always save time for massage.
+I’d wash them with my homemade herbal shampoo, groom them gently and always save time for a massage.
 I loved building these deep connections and working closely with dogs.